sourceallies/small-improvements-slack-bot/README.md

 ### DynamoDB

-Stores data on objective IDs, objective occurring times, and sheds old data via TTL.
+Stores data on objective IDs, objective achieved times, and sheds old data via TTL.
 Is ensured to be live/updated automatically by [SAM](#sam).

 ## Development